Nagasaki45/MPC-presentation/presentation.rst

 Research questions
 ==================

-- How does temporal and pitch elements contribute to the perception of a melody.
+- How does temporal and pitch elements contribute to the perception of a melody?
 - Are temporal and pitch perceptual independent?

 ----